Bounds on some geometric functionals of high dimensional Brownian convex hulls and their inverse processes: Main results

 \end{theorem}

-The asymptotic behavior of these bounds is straightforward to deduce from Stirling's approximation and can be summarized in the following corollary. \todo{Perhaps add some more details.} This result verifies our claim that the upper and lower bounds for both inverse processes have the same asymptotic order as $n\to\infty$, namely, $n^2$.
+The asymptotic behavior of these bounds is straightforward to deduce from Stirling's approximation and can be summarized in the following corollary.
+This result verifies our claim that the upper and lower bounds for the expected values of both inverse processes have the same asymptotic order as $n\to\infty$, namely, $n^2$.

 \begin{corollary} For either $X=V$ or $X=S$, we have

 \end{corollary}

 Our next two theorems involve the diameter functional and its inverse process.
 For these results, it is plain to see that the upper and lower bounds have matching asymptotic orders as $n\to\infty$.
 The proofs are given in Section \ref{sec:diameter}.